AdaCore/aws/readme.txt

 removed in the next version.
 Note that you can check usage of those features in your application by using the GNAT's -gnatwj option as we have tagged all obsolescent features with a pragma.

-Note that pragma Obsolescent and -gnatwj option is only supported since GNAT 3.16.

 Notes